 Step 2 – Setup NTP Server

 Sync Local Time from pool.ntp.org

-First we need to keep synchronize the time on this server.
+First, we need to keep synchronize the time on this server.
 For this, we will use NTP POOL cluster servers to synchronize the time of the local system.
 NTP POOL project is providing a large number of cluster servers.
-Let’s edit NTP configuration file and update following values
+Let’s edit the NTP configuration file and update the following values

 server 0.centos.pool.ntp.org iburst server 1.centos.pool.ntp.org iburst server 2.centos.pool.ntp.org iburst server 3.centos.pool.ntp.org iburst